What are the Requirements?

 Conclusion:

 The only thing that should be kept in mind is that no matter what methodology you opt for, an effective requirements management implementation is an imperative part of an industry.
-The main target to achieve is to minimize the cost and risk as much as possible and prepare a clear, concise, and error-free requirement report.
+The main target to achieve this is to minimize the cost and risk as much as possible and prepare a clear, concise, and error-free requirement report.
 Choosing the perfect tool is a hard task, so I strongly suggest you read the features carefully and then find the best that suits your organization.